typesense/typesense-website/docs-site/content/guide/supabase-full-text-search.md

 );
 ```

-Instead of directly deleting rows, users will have to modify a row in a way that essentially tags it as unuseable.
+Instead of directly deleting rows, users will have to modify a row in a way that essentially tags it as unusable.
 In this case, setting the user_id column to NULL will make the row inaccessible to all app users.

 A PG/plSQL function can be made with either the *PG_NET* or *HTTP* extension to sync rows with nullified *user_id* columns with Typesense and then delete them: